 Good bacteria are among the intestinal microbes (microscopic parasites) that live in your intestines.
-Some bacteria are good and some are bad.
-The good ones help make up your intestinal flora (or gut flora as some people call it).
+In fact, some bacteria are good and some are bad.
+Indeed, it is the good ones that help make up your intestinal flora (or gut flora as some people call it).

 Exactly where do the good bacteria live?